selendra/selendra-wiki/docs/learn/learn-account-generation.md

 ## Ways to generate an account

-The **most user-friendly** way to create a Polkadot or Kusama address is through the [Polkadot-JS UI](https://polkadot.js.org/apps/#/accounts).
+The **most user-friendly** way to create a Polkadot or Kusama address is through the [Selendra-Portal UI](https://portal.selendra.org/#/accounts).
 Remember to back up the seed phrase used to generate your account - the accounts are stored only in your browser, so purging the cache will wipe your accounts as well.
 You would then have to recreate them using the seed phrase given to you by the UI - this will also restore all your previously held balances.